tofimega/BlockTag/README.md

 - `[]` <- this does literally nothing

-See example.txt for more details
+See example.txt for more details (note: the format doesn't support comments)